Monishohms/lru-cache-java/README.md

              - low cache miss penalty.
              - efficiently utilize memory
-             - optimize frequently accessed data retrieval
+             - optimize frequently accessed data retrieval LRU-based caching is commonly used in:
+- Browsers
+- Databases
+- Backend APIs
+- Operating Systems
+- Distributed Systems

 hence, this Policies is used to implemented in real systems.